gcl8a/linalg-micro/README.md

 # linalg
-A set of linear algebra stuctures and routines ported to work with Arduino.
+A set of linear algebra stuctures and routines ported to work on microcontroller.